radu-marin/github-crash-course/README.md

 ## Instructions
-Just a repo I created to practice git commands
+Just a repo I created to practice git commands.